William Herndon (lawyer): Education and career

 Herndon attended Illinois College from 1836 to 1837 in Jacksonville, Illinois, but he had "an unsuccessful year".
-Following this, he returned to Springfield and clerked at the Joshua Speed store, where he often engaged in debates, discussions, and poetry readings with Abraham Lincoln.
+Following this, he returned to Springfield and clerked at Joshua Speed's store, where he often engaged in debates, discussions, and poetry readings with Abraham Lincoln.
 Their conversations and readings were sometimes practice sessions before presenting material to the Young Men's Lyceum, where both Herndon and Lincoln were members.
 It was an organization of aspiring young men.

-In 1840 Herndon began studying law at the Logan and Lincoln law practice.
+In 1840, Herndon began studying law at the Logan and Lincoln law practice.
 Although employed at Joshua Speed's store, he studied up to 14 hours per day after work.

 In November 1844, Herndon passed the bar examination.
 In 1854, ten years after beginning his partnership with Lincoln, he was elected mayor of Springfield, Illinois.
-Both men were members of the Whig Party.
-In 1856 Herndon was one of the organizers of the fledgling Republican Party after the dissolution of the Whigs.
+Both Herndon and Lincoln were members of the Whig Party.
+In 1856, Herndon was one of the organizers of the fledgling Republican Party after the dissolution of the Whigs.
 Lincoln also joined the Republican Party, hoping to "fuse" people of disparate political affiliations who wanted to end slavery.

-Herndon loved to learn and developed "one of the best private libraries in Springfield" including works by historians, economists, humanists, free-thinkers and philosophers.
+Herndon loved to learn and developed "one of the best private libraries in Springfield" including works by historians, economists, humanists, free-thinkers, and philosophers.

 Abraham Lincoln

 Partnership

-In the fall of 1844, Lincoln was tired of being a junior partner.
+In the fall of 1844, Lincoln was tired of being a junior partner in his law firm.
 He had worked for senior partners with political ambitions, and Lincoln wanted a younger partner to whom he could relate.
-Surprising both his wife and Herndon, in October Lincoln invited his friend to form a partnership.
-Lincoln appreciated Herndon's friendship, loyalty, shared political beliefs and conscientious study.
+Surprising both his wife and Herndon, Lincoln invited his friend Herndon to form a partnership.
+Lincoln appreciated Herndon's friendship, loyalty, shared political beliefs, and conscientious study.
 Lincoln said that Herndon "was my man always above all other men on the globe."
 Herndon did not disappoint his friend.
 He contributed to the practice by performing research for his older and more experienced partner, building the firm's law library, and overseeing young men who came to study law (read the law) at their office.

 Politics

-Herndon was a much stauncher opponent of slavery than Lincoln and claimed that he helped change Lincoln's views on the subject.
+Herndon was a much stauncher opponent of slavery than Lincoln and he claimed that he helped change Lincoln's views on the subject.
 He felt that President Lincoln acted too slowly to bring an end to slavery.
 Herndon felt that the only way to rid the country of slavery was "through bloody revolution."

 During political campaigns, Herndon made strong points that tended to alienate members of the Republican Party and swing voters.
 Thus, for the 1860 presidential campaign, Herndon was not involved in direct political activities.
 However, he executed an important task during that campaign by conducting opposition research in the Illinois State Library to be used against Stephen A. Douglas in the 1860 presidential race.
-Finally, when Lincoln balked at voting for himself, Herndon persuaded him to do so.
+Another interesting point, when Lincoln balked at voting for himself, Herndon persuaded him to do so.